Elevation: 9,781 ft

 This peak is not in the book.
 Published November 2020

-Peak 9781 is the final summit of a 4-peak journey that begins at Antelope Pass.
+Peak 9781 is the final summit of a four-peak adventure that begins at Antelope Pass.
 This long ridge climb/traverse includes Peak 9579, Lupine Mountain (9,554 feet), Peak 9699, and Peak 9781.
 Do not attempt this ridge traverse on a windy day.
 USGS Copper Basin Knob

 Same as for Peak 9579.
-This is the final leg of a 4-peak journey that begins at Antelope Pass.
+This is the final leg of a four-peak journey that begins at Antelope Pass.

 South Ridge, Class 2